interactive-data-language/vscode-idl/extension/docs/problem-codes/disabling_with_comments.md

 ## Disabling for a File

-To disable problem reporting for an entire file, add the following to the top of your file (as a standalone comment, or in a comment block both work).
+To disable reporting any problem for an entire file, add the following to the top of your file (as a standalone comment, or in a comment block).

 ```
 ; idl-disable
 ```

-If you just want to turn off specific problems for your file, when you can specify one or more on the same line:
+If you just want to turn off specific problems for a given file, then you specify the problem aliases following `idl-disable`:

 ```idl
 ; idl-disable unused-var, illegal-arrow